 In Chapter 8, the Misses Bolton, "very Catholic girls", have just been discussing the religious vocation with two rather handsome young ritualists; the discussion has manifestly been little other than a cover for flirtation.
 When they get home, their mother bursts out "Catholic, Catholic? give me good old George the Third and the Protestant religion.
 Those were the times! ...
 I value the Prayer Book as you cannot do, for I have known what it is to one in deep affliction.
 May it be long, dearest girls, before you know it in a similar way; but if affliction comes on you, depend on it, all these new fancies and fashions will vanish from you like the wind, and the good old Prayer Book alone will stand you in any stead.
 Come my dears; I have spoken too seriously.
 Go and take your things off, and come and let us have some quiet work before luncheon time".

 One old Anglican custom was to learn the week's collect each week.
 Since nearly all of these are, of course, translated from the ancient Roman sacramentaries, this was a way of tapping into and being fed by an ancient and deeply orthodox euchological tradition.

-No sane Roman Catholic would have learned the ICEL translations of these collects off by heart.
-But, with the new translation imminent (assuming the ineffable Trautmann does not succeed in spinning the authorisation process out into the next pontificate but one), Catholics will have a set of texts which could indeed be so treated.
+No sane Catholic, of course, would have learned the old ICEL translations of the Sunday collects off by heart.
+But, given the current translation, Catholics may have a set of texts which could indeed be so treated.
+I wonder what readers think.
 Indeed, Liturgiam authenticam sees the provision of sound translations, and a period of stability, as being an important cultural opportunity for liturgical formulae to become a nutrient part of the spirituality of the Catholic worshipper.